 For the years from 1955 to 1968, volumes have been published specifically on Vietnam: one volume for every three years from 1955 to 1960, one per year for 1961, 1962, 1964, 1966, and 1967, and two volumes per year for 1963, 1965, and 1968.
 The complete texts of all the Vietnam volumes for the Johnson and Kennedy administrations have been made available on the Internet (see below).

 Laos and Cambodia were grouped in with other areas of Asia from 1955 to 1960.
 Note that for the years 1958-1960, in addition to the main volume 1958-1960, volume XVI, East Asia Regional; Laos; Cambodia, there was a two-part microfiche supplement to volumes XV and XVI, with material on Cambodia in part 1 and material in Laos in part 2.
 Laos was then separated out in the volume 1961-1963, vol. XXIV, Laos Crisis, with additional material in the microfiche supplement to volumes XXII and XXIV.
 1964-1968, vol. XXVIII, Laos, 841 pp., was published in 1998.
 Cambodia was included in 1961-1963, volume XXIII, Southeast Asia, and in 1964-1968, vol. XXVII, Mainland Southeast Asia; Regional Affairs.
-Volumes dealing with Laos and Cambodia from 1969 onward have not yet begun to appear on the State Department's lists of forthcoming volumes, and I believe it will probably be many years before such volumes are published.
+Documents on Laos and Cambodia were included in the Vietnam volumes for the period 1969-1972.
+Documents on Laos and a few on Cambodia were included in 1969-1976, volume E-12, Documents on East and Southeast Asia, 1973-1976.

 There is also some relevant information in 1961-1963, vol. VIII, National Security Policy.